 Synopsis: In this comedy, John Hodges (Monty Woolley) is forced to retire from Acme Printing at age 65.
 He then impersonates the president of the parent corporation in order to change the policy, and complications ensue.
 In the short library scene, a librarian helps Hodges find the name of the company president.

 Role Call: Carol Savage as Librarian—Information Provider (female)

 Details: Dir.
 Robert Towne.
 Perf.
 Colin Farrell, Salma Hayek, Donald Sutherland, Idina Menzel, Eileen Atkins.
 Paramount, 2006.
 Based on the novel by John Fante.

 Synopsis: In this romantic drama set in Depression-era L.A., struggling writer Arturo Bandini (Colin Farrell), an Italian-American immigrant, meets and falls in love with Mexican immigrant Camilla (Salma Hayek).
-There is a brief flashback scene set in a public library, in which a young, blonde librarian first flirts with Bandini and then rejects him based on his name on his library card.
+There is a brief flashback scene set in a public library, in which a young librarian first flirts with Bandini and then rejects him based on the name on his library card.

 Role Call: Natasha Staples as Denver Librarian — Information Provider and Naughty Librarian (female)

 Related post: Reader poll write-up, Spring 2018: ‘Ask the Dust’

 Details: Dir.
 Anthony Russo and Joe Russo.
 Perf.
 Robert Downey Jr., Chris Hemsworth, Mark Ruffalo, Scarlett Johansson, Josh Brolin.
 Marvel Studios, 2019.